 After some experimentation with Glow-in-the-Dark pigment powder and creating the "fireworm", I came up with an application for it - an inexpensive but IMHO pretty cool solution for a GITD fob.
-This fob can be put on any object, one might look for (or doesn't want to bump into) in the dark - flashlights, HTs (hand-held transceivers), FRS radios, keychains, backpacks, zipper pulls, water bottles, weapons, light switches (regular or pull-chain), cabinet handles, etc, etc - the list is endless.
+This fob can be attached to any object, one might look for (or want to avoid) in the dark - flashlights, , keychains, backpacks, zipper pulls, water bottles, weapons, light switches (regular or pull-chain), cabinet handles, hand-held radios, etc - the list is endless.
 It is nothing fancy, but it is inexpressive, easy to make and very durable.

 The bill of materials includes: